theupdateframework/tuf-conformance/README.md

 ### Run the test

-There's one half-written test runner for python-tuf ngclient.
+There's one half-written test wrapper for python-tuf ngclient.
 The test suite contains one half implemented test.

 Run that test: